 Description of College / Department / Program / Division / Unit

 The Division of Student Affairs’ role is to enhance and support students learning experience here at UWL .
 We work closely with faculty, staff, community members, alumni and most importantly, students to provide quality programs and services which promote learning, leadership, involvement, service and the celebration of diversity.
 The Division includes a number of departments: Campus Child Center, Counseling and Testing, Student Health Center, Intercollegiate Athletics, Recreational Sports, Residence Life, Student Life, University Centers, and the Vice Chancellor & Dean of Students office.
 The staff of the Division is truly student-centered and concerned about the holistic development of the student.

 Continuous Recruitment First Review Date

-This is an ongoing recruitment.
-Applications will be considered until the position is filled.
+This is a continuous recruitment.
+Applicants will be reviewed as they are received and continue until the position is filled.

 Confidentiality of Applicant Materials